Call to Convention

 arms of Jesus present in the prayers that encompass the shawls.

-Note: Bring your needles and yarn if you have them with you or use one of our kits to enjoy
+Note: Bring your needles and yarn if you have them with you or use one of the provided kits to enjoy

 a "hands on" opportunity to create a pocket prayer mat.